Eghamarian/sociotherapy/_short/19_julian-assange.md

 <br><br>
 <div align="left">

-I commit the most heinous of crimes, make it classified, and go home to my kids, <br>
+I commit the most heinous of crimes, make it classified, and go home to my folks. <br>
 You expose my crimes, become charged under the Espionage Act, and die without seeing yours.<br>

 </div>